- Learning Center

 But for a narrow strip of land connecting it to the rest of North America, Nova Scotia is almost entirely surrounded by the Atlantic Ocean.
 Part of Canada, but roughly parallel to Maine, the province’s unique geography is marked by coastline and heavy forest.
 “For a utility company, that can be a really challenging environment to work in and to keep the lights on,” said MacMillan.

-The utility serves 535,000 residential, commercial, and industrial customers, which is about 95% of all electrical service in the province.
-“We have about 28,000 kilometers of distribution lines, so we have a lot of spans to manage, and the vast majority of them are treed to a certain extent,” he said.
+The utility serves 550,000 residential, commercial, and industrial customers, which is about 95% of all electrical service in the province.
+“We have about 28,000 kilometers of distribution lines, so we have a lot of spans to manage,” he said.
+With 75% of the province covered in trees, they have to continuously work to mitigate their impact on their lines.

 Heavy vegetation and increasingly extreme weather